Office: Ritchie School of Engineering and Computer Science

 Coursework requirements

-The PhD in MSE does not have specific course requirements.
-The courseswork plan needs to be approved by the student’s advisor and the department chair.
+The PhD in MSE has specific course requirements that can be found below.
+The coursework plan needs to be approved by the student’s advisor and the department chair.

 Graduate Assessment Requirement